In this post we offer you a summary of the most effective tips for altitude sickness prevention in Tibet.

 The problem is that there are real-life consequences for Tibet travelers.
 A lot of travelers unwittingly make poor choices and spend at least part of their time in Tibet feeling like they’ve got a bad hangover (without a drop of alcohol) or worse.
 We know this very well – we’ve done it ourselves.

 We hope to help begin to improve this situation.
 Specifically, we have worked to develop some itineraries that make it easier for travelers to identify a good route to take.
 See the next section for three such itineraries.
+(And if you need help connecting to a reliable Tibetan travel agency that can offer you an easier acclimatizing trip, contact us here).

 We have created versions of several popular Tibet travel itineraries that are designed specifically to ascend at a reasonable pace.